edubkendo/OpalConsole/README.md

 Run an Opal Console from the Chrome DevTools.
-View the compiled Javascript (and if the page contains a copy of "opal.js", execute it).

-Due to opal's need to have a copy of "opal.js" on the page, and because the code is eval'd in the context of the page currently being inspected, I haven't been able to figure out how to make this execute on any random page.
-However, there is a simple workaround.
-Before using the OpalConsole, simply copypaste a copy of opal.js into the regular console, then everything will work.
-Or use it to debug and tinker with your web app's already using Opal.
-For a quick copy of opal.js, minified, grab it from [CDNJS](http://cdnjs.cloudflare.com/ajax/libs/opal/0.3.43/opal.min.js).
+View the compiled Javascript and execute it.
+We inject a copy of Opal.js into the page to make this work.
+However, it is injected prior to any other script, so if you already have Opal on the page, your Opal should replace ours.

 To install, simply open chrome://extensions and drag and drop the .crx file onto the page.